stormabq/jobs/doc/tutorial.md

 The JSON data files are in the directory public/data.

-You will note that there are two files.
-The sample file which I am using in this tutorial and the real data file which is what the application is driven off of.
-If you want to run the application with the sample file simply change the line of code in the index.html file and you will see the sample data instead of the bigger data set.
+You will note there are two files.

+* dataset.js : This is the default file the application is using a large data file currently 1.6M
+* sampledata.js :  If you want to play with the application use this file instead.

+Change the one line of code in index.html to switch between the two datasets.

 If you are curious to view the JSON data structure I would recommend viewing it in the

 [Json Viewer](http://jsonviewer.stack.hu/)

 If you get it working you should see the five top level tags.
-Make sure to remove this stuff from the front of the JSON file.
+Make sure to remove *var mydata =* from the head of the JSON file.

 ```js
 var mydata =